javiersoriano/sentinel-training/Modules/Module-3-Analytics-Rules.md

 4. In the **Query scheduling** set the **run query every** to **5 minutes** and the **Lookup data to last 12 Hours** (This scheduling are not ideal for production environment and should be tune).
 5. In the **Suppression** leave it on **Off**
 6. Press the **Next:Incident settings(Preview)**
 7. As your SOC is under stress, we want to reduce the number of alerts and be sure that when analyst handle a specific incident, he/she will see all related events or other incidents related to the same attack story.
-For that we will **implement Alert grouping** feature. to do so, follow the above steps:
+For that we will **implement Alert grouping** feature. to do so, follow the steps below:

 - In the **Incident settings (Preview)** under **Alert grouping** change it to **Enabled**.
 - Modify the **Limit the group to alerts created within the selected time frame** to **12 hours**.